 There are a few different types of benefits you could claim, and at this point in the process the most important are: lifetime medical benefits, temporary total disability benefits, and temporary partial disability benefits.

 Lifetime medical benefits will entitle you to have all reasonable, necessary, and related medical treatment for your work injury paid for by your employer’s workers’ compensation carrier.
-This is a very important benefit and you want to claim it on your Claim for Benefits.
+This is a very important benefit and you want to claim it on your Claim Form.

 As a healthcare worker, you might find yourself troubled if you are released to light duty work but have restrictions that prevent you from performing your normal job duties.